 Once an agreement has been reached and the period of access is open, access to the facility will be organised for the User-Group.
 From the agreed date of access on and for the duration of access granted by the USB, it is then the responsibility of the IM to provide all the technical and staff support necessary to conduct the testing programme validated by the USB and defined in agreement with the User-Group leader.

 The User Group Leader has certain Post-Access obligations imposed by MaRINET2.
 The Post-Access obligations (see below) can be completed via the applicant’s secure Application Workspace on the MaRINET2 website.
+Guidelines on completing post-access requirements on the portal available here.
 These obligations should be fulfilled by the User Group Leader no longer than 45 days after access at the Infrastructure has concluded:

 MaRINET2 provides a contribution of €1000 per User Group per week towards the travel and subsistence expenses of Users which is administered by the Access Providers, who have already received this T&S budget.
 Expenses should be reimbursed according to the limits, normal rules and procedures of the Access Provider.
 These should be outlined to the User Group by the Access Provider before the starting date of the access.
 Travel and subsistence claims will also be reimbursed on the same basis to Users when they attend the User Workshop with the prior written agreement of the Infrastructure.
 Receipts must be attached to claims, which will be made on the Access Provider’s standard travel claim forms.
 Claims will be reimbursed in Euro (€) or the local currency of the Infrastructure.
 Claims should only be reimbursed following the completion of the Post-Access requirements via the MaRINET2 website.